ShakedAp/dotdotdot/README.md

 chsh -s $(which zsh)
 ```

 3. Run the installation script.
 This can either be local (for the current user) installation, or global installtion.
+Make sure to backup anything that's worth keeping before running this script.
 ```
 # Install only for current user
 ./utils/local-install.sh